-Nonetheless, a review of the curriculum and accompanying guide for discussions shows both an overemphasis on the KKK and no mention, in the same regard, of the 3 groups which Attucks exposed were actually directly and indirectly involved in creating Attucks in late 1922: the Indianapolis Chamber of Commerce, the Citizens School Committee, and the Federation of Civic Clubs; or, what these 3 groups and other entities are referred to here as, "The Mind Trust" of the 1920's."
+Nonetheless, a review of the curriculum and accompanying guide for discussions shows both an over-emphasis on the KKK and no mention, in the same regard, of the 3 groups which Attucks exposed were actually directly and indirectly involved in creating Attucks in late 1922: the Indianapolis Chamber of Commerce, the Citizens School Committee, and the Federation of Civic Clubs; or, what these 3 groups are referred to here as, "The Mind Trust" of the 1920's."

-To iterate, the Charles E. & Virginia P. Loflin IPS History Center's 4 decades of research revealed and what Ted Green's Attucks documentary emphasized: it was not the KKK that created Attucks.
+To iterate, the Loflin Center's 4 decades of research revealed and what Ted Green's Attucks documentary emphasized: it was not the KKK that created Attucks.
 This is the Indy urban folk tale the film aimed to discredit and abandon forever.